Overview

 $500, 000.01 - $1,000,000

-For calculation purposes account balances (including cash and cash equivalents) are aggregated by
+Fees are calculated on account balances (including cash and cash equivalents) by household and applied

-average of your account(s) of the previous quarter.
-The initial billing will be performed during the next
+family members accounts.
+The initial billing will be performed during the next monthly billing cycle after

-Adjustments will be made for deposits and withdrawals.
-As part of this process, the client is made aware
+outside billing service.
+As part of this process, the client is made aware of the following:

 disbursements for your account, including the amount of the advisory fees paid to us.